Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

 We note that the barrier preventing these strategies from achieving non-Clifford gates in codes with optimal parameters appears to be the same issue with relying on products described in the last section; it is unknown how to extend the balanced product with non-abelian symmetries---which seems necessary for good code parameters---to a product with more than two factors.
+Similarly, it seems difficult to achieve sufficiently many Clifford generators to generate the whole logical Clifford group in product constructions without something like the symmetric structure readily available in the simplicial coset complexes.